renepacchaux/gudeeds-responsive-mobile-app/README.md

 I took my questions to other designers before meeting with engineers.
 Talking to the design team, they mention apps being built out for multiple screens.

 I reap the benefit of not doubling my effort over the same material.
 I need to know consensus direction but not plans.
 I can listen to issues about the buildout along the way.
-I wanted to commit to the next meeting going smooth. #my-approach
+I wanted to commit to the next meeting going smoothly. #my-approach

 At this initial stage, I need to describe a thing that already works.
 For example, I picture myself at a grocery store.
 I am carrying a laptop.
 Who pulls out a laptop at the grocery store?
 I am likely to use my phone instead.